 How Growth Rates Impact P/E Ratios

 That indicates that the market expects Independent Bank will perform roughly in line with other companies in its industry.
 If the company has better than average prospects, then the market might be underestimating it.
-Checking factors such as the tenure of the board and management could help you form your own view on if that will happen.
+Further research into factors such asmanagement tenure, could help you form your own view on whether that is likely.

 Such expenditure might be good or bad, in the long term, but the point here is that the balance sheet is not reflected by this ratio.

 Independent Bank's Balance Sheet